paulocoutinhox/goci/README.md

 3. HttpGet (call any URL using GET method)
 4. SlackWebHook (send message using web hook to Slack)

-# Sugestion
+# Sugestions

-Today, only some functions are implemented.
+Today, only some functions are implemented in javascript integration.
 If you need one, you can make a pull-request or send a message in Github Issue.

 # Supported By Jetbrains IntelliJ IDEA